Swarm Technologies

-Swarm Technologies, Inc. is a private company building a low Earth orbit satellite constellation for communications with Internet of things (IoT) devices using a store and forward design.
-Social Capital incubated Swarm, Craft Ventures was an early investor.
-On 16 July 2021, Swarm entered into an agreement to become a direct wholly-owned subsidiary of SpaceX.
+Swarm Technologies, Inc. is a company building a low Earth orbit satellite constellation for communications with Internet of Things (IoT) devices using a store and forward design.
+Social Capital partners Jay Zaveri and Arjun Sethi incubated and seed funded Swarm, Craft Ventures was an early investor.
+On 16 July 2021, Swarm agreed to become a wholly owned subsidiary of SpaceX.

 In-Q-Tel, the venture capital arm of the CIA, lists Swarm Technologies as one of their startups.

 They have a Federal Communications Commission (FCC) licence for low bandwidth communications satellites in low Earth orbit.

-In 2018, Swarm became the first U.S. company found to have deployed satellites without regulatory approval after an FCC investigation into the startup's launch on an Indian PSLV rocket of its first four picosatellites in January that year.
+In 2018, Swarm became the first U.S. company found to have deployed satellites without regulatory approval after an FCC investigation into the startup's launch of its first four picosatellites on an Indian PSLV rocket in January of that year.